 Who should get vaccinated?

 The Pfizer vaccine is currently approved for people 16 years and older.
-The Moderna vaccine is approved for those who are over 18.
+The Moderna and Johnson and Johnson vaccine is approved for those who are over 18.
 Everyone should talk to their doctor before getting vaccinated.

 Who should not get vaccinated?